 Rolf Könenkamp Fabrication and Characterization of Nanodevices for Alternative Energy Applications: One of Prof. Könenkamp’s research projects focuses on the nanofabrication and characterization of nanodevices.
 For this research, oriented and patterned arrangements of compound semiconductor nanocrystals, such as CdSe, CdS, ZnO, and ZnTe, will be prepared on poly-crystalline conducting substrates and then processed further to basic devices (solar cells , nanostructured light-emitting diodes , and detectors).
 Successful processing, however, requires extensive characterization—particularly at the early stages of the preparation process.
 This information can be provided by microscopic, spectroscopic, and diffraction techniques, such as analytical TEM and SEM, electron diffraction in a TEM, and electron backscatter (Kikuchi) diffraction in SEM.
 REU students, equipped with knowledge of electron microscopy and microanalysis, will quickly be able to take on structural characterization.
 Basic insight into device fabrication techniques will also be introduced to the students.

-Andrew Rice Understanding Recent and Current Trends in the Growth Rate of Greenhouse Gases Using Stable Isotopes: This research group specializes in using abundances of rare stable isotopes to understand trace gases with impacts on atmospheric chemistry and the climate of Earth.
-We use various characterization tools to provide insight as to the causes for changes in the growth rate of greenhouse gases such as methane, nitrous oxide, and carbon dioxide.
-To measure isotopic differences at sufficient levels of precision is both analytically challenging and a laborious endeavor.
-The REU students will be involved in the development of highly precise mass spectrometric and gas chromatography analytical techniques and the application of these techniques to characterize samples that are collected in environments ranging from the polluted urban atmosphere to the remote stratosphere.
-REU students will also be involved in field campaigns and data analysis.
+Andrew Rice Understanding the drivers of climate change: Prof. Rice's group specializes in using stable isotopes to understand trace gases with impacts on atmospheric chemistry and climate of Earth.
+This work has led his group to address long-standing and up and coming research questions at a variety of scales from the process-based level to the global atmospheric perspective.
+Recent and ongoing research projects include: Understanding changes in the growth rate of atmospheric methane using stable isotopes (sponsored by NSF); Studying the role of rice and trees in the global methane budget and quantifying methane dynamics in these ecosystems (sponsored by DOE); Using stable isotopes to probe mechanisms of production and oxidation of methyl halides in the Florida Everglades (sponsored by NSF).
+Measuring carbon dioxide in the Portland metropolitan region (sponsored by Miller Foundation); and Developing novel approaches to measure atmospheric methane and its isotopologues.
+To measure atmospheric concentrations and isotopic differences in the atmosphere at sufficient levels of precision is both analytically challenging and a laborious endeavor.
+REU interns in our group will be involved in the development of highly precise mass spectrometric and gas chromatography analytical techniques and the application of these techniques to characterize samples which are collected in environments which range from the polluted urban atmosphere to the remote atmospheres of Earth.
+REU students may also be involved in field campaigns and with data analysis.

 Rajendra Solanki Bi-inspired Self Assembly of Nanoparticle Crystals: Bio-inspired nanotechnology research is entering a new phase, with the focus shifting from proof-of-principle laboratory demonstrations to the development of practical fabrication strategies that enable real-world applications.
 We have been developing a route to fabrication of complex nanostructures based on the controlled protein-based covalent attachment of nanoparticles and nanowires to suitably functionalized surfaces or to each other.
 This approach is very versatile and can lead to long-range ordered bulk nanocomposites, thin film structures, or even well-defined superstructures formed by two or more nano-structures.
 We expect to fabricate unexplored materials by successive multilayer formation on functionalized substrates.
 This procedure can be repeated many times to build up an arbitrary number of well-defined layers.
 The dominant application of these structures is to manipulate properties of light.
 It is well known that when exposed to light, metal or semiconductor surfaces produce plasmons, which are resonant modes that involve the interaction between free charges and light.
 Structuring the metal or semiconductor nanoparticles into arrays changes the nature of the plasmonic response.
 REU students will be involved in the fabrication of these novel nanostructures and use electron microscopy to characterize them as well as test their plasmatic properties.